St. Louis Nursing Home Abuse and Neglect

-The St. Louis abuse and neglect lawyers at Padberg Appelbaum Knepper advocate for people who have been abused or neglected while in the care and custody of others.
-Our goal is to help victims and their guardians heal by recovering financial compensation for things such as medical bills and emotional trauma.
-Over the years we have successfully represented numerous nursing home abuse victims, as well as children with special needs who have been neglected or abused at school.
+The St. Louis nursing home abuse and neglect lawyers at Padberg Appelbaum Knepper advocate for people who have been abused or neglected while in the care and custody of others.
+Our goal is to help victims and their families heal by recovering financial compensation for medical bills and emotional trauma.

-Every day, members of our community’s young, elderly and disabled become victims of abuse and neglect.
-It is a tragedy, fueled by their vulnerability and inability to advocate for themselves.
-Fortunately, Missouri and Illinois laws protect our loved ones from the abuse and neglect of caretakers; holding those who fail to provide proper care, responsible.
+Older adults and people with disabilities often fall victim to abuse and neglect, a tragedy fueled by their vulnerability and inability to advocate for themselves.
+Fortunately, Missouri and Illinois laws protect our loved ones and hold those who fail to provide proper care responsible.

-Notable St. Louis Abuse & Neglect Attorneys Cases
+Notable St. Louis Nursing Home Abuse and Neglect Cases

 For a resident of a habilitation center in Missouri who was physically abused by a staff member.
 A judgment was awarded in favor of the victim for both compensatory and punitive damages.

 Against the State of Missouri due to care givers at the state-run Northwest Habilitation Center who failed to provide the required supervision of a 24-year-old man with significant developmental disabilities and the eating disorder pica.
 The neglect led to the young man’s death.
 The settlement was the maximum allowed by law at the time.

 For the family of a patient who died while under the care of a mental-health center.

 FAQs: Questions to ask a nursing home abuse attorney